 "Doing respite is fantastic for both me and my children, as we get to care for a number of different children fostered in my area.
 Each one brings with them different needs, qualties and personalities."

 "As a respite carer, I find it brings a lot of satisfaction.
 I have been a mother to a special needs child, so I understand the importance an positive impacts that it can have for both the child and their families.
 I see it as a little holiday for the children; we pack in lots of fun, make lots of memories and every child becomes a part of our family.
 I feel privileged to be able to care for these wonderful, inspiring children amd to give them a stable, safe and fun break from home.
 We can never wait for them to come back!"

-Credo Respite Carers are paid a daily allowance of up to £100 for each child.
-If you progress to long-term fostering, a qualified and trained carer can expect £500 per week for one foster child.
+Credo Respite Carers are paid a daily allowance for each child.
 You will then be entitled to tax relief on income from fostering and will be eligible for National Insurance credits, which count towards your State Pension.

 Depending on the needs of the child being supported, respite care can take place in either your home or the foster carer's home. prior to a placement, an introductory period is arranged where you might spend a day with the child, or look after them for one night.